zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_12_en-US_PROBABILITY_EDITING.md

 > **We shape the landscape.
 They walk the path.**

 The Viable Corridor Hypothesis reminds us that among infinite possibilities, only some lead to sovereignty.
-Our task is to keep those corridors open, wide enough for the civilization to find their way—but never to carry them through.
+Our task is to keep those corridors open, wide enough for the civilization to find their way, but never to carry them through.

 When they emerge on the other side, sovereign and capable, they will not know how narrow the corridor was, or how many edits kept it open.
-They will believe—correctly—that they walked it themselves.
+They will believe, correctly, that they walked it themselves.

 And they did.